 Then cracked.

-A donor in the second row lowered her glass.
+A donor lowered her glass.

-The pianist’s hands hovered above the keys without touching them.
+The pianist’s hands hovered above the keys.

-Wade let out a soft, disbelieving breath into the microphone.
+Wade exhaled into the microphone.

 “Well,” he said, “that’s one way to get the room’s attention.”